 Pharmacy staff and technicians also serve a critical function in pharmacies and healthcare institutions but are not required to have advanced education.
 This often attracts people to getting started in the pharmacy industry.

 In fact, some pharmacy assistants begin working with no experience receiving on the job training.
-While pharmacy technicians can finish their education between 15 weeks and 2 years depending on the program.
+While pharmacy technicians can finish their education between 15 weeks and 2 years depending on the program and its pharmacy tech classes.

 Pharmacy technicians assist licensed pharmacists in scheduling prescription drugs, offering valuable customer care, and executing administrative functions in a pharmacy setting.